Good and Evil, Illusions of Consciousness

 In cases of traumatic childhood experiences, such as abuse, severe loss, or maltreatment, their disconnection is driven further and further down.
 As the disconnection between the brain’s hemispheres widens, the monster ‘Dis’ becomes ever more powerful, the child flees further and deeper into Egypt with their father, the metaphorical desert of the Mind entrapped with their fathers because of the child’s rejection of the father.
 Many children remain lost, while some find their way out of Egypt by learning to atone with their father and merge, as Moses did.

 Dis is the many-formed monster that appears as anything afflicting the Mind: depression, bipolar, ADHD, addiction, autism, schizophrenia, alcoholism, or being lost among the internet’s forms of Pleasure Island.
 Dis means to dissociate from reality, through a mental illness or addiction.
 Kalsched calls dissociation the archetypal bipolar inner structure, the trauma defense or the self-care system, fundamental in his view to every human psyche (Kalsched, 2013).
-DIs, in words, means disconnection between the two hemispheres, the analytic rain and emotional brain not communicating; and disembodiment, which is to become disconnected from the Body.
+Dis, in words, means disconnection between the two hemispheres, the analytic rain and emotional brain not communicating; and disembodiment, which is to become disconnected from the body.
 This deep place of suffering, our personal Hell, is the internal city at the center of Hell, filled with monsters representing the many various incarnations of the Shadow within.

 Have you ever experienced one of the many forms of Dis?

 Consider these final images of the Divine Child as the Hero, shown as pure, clean, honest, virtuous, with a shining light around their head or even a halo.
+Although it is common to see these as “good,” they, like all heroes, transcend ideas of good and evil.

 Can you think of any other examples in which the Hero is idealized?
 Can you think of anyone in your life who you hold up to as a paragon as an illuminated, real-life Hero?
 How about anyone in society as a whole?